hennelly/Phylogenomics_workshop/Phylogenomic Analysis 2/README.md

  2.)
 Or do the mitochondrial tree for Phylogenomics 1, and the nuclear tree for Phylogenomics 2.
 For people with little experience with phylogenetics, doing the one-locus mtDNA tree first might be helpful, both conceptually and can include some insightul discussions on comparing mtDNA and the nuclear tree, limitations with mtDNA.

 3.)
 Timing the divergence - would be nice, but this is quite difficult and needs some additional sources of data (fossils, etc) that will need to be researched.
+There is SNAPP via Beast that does timing, but I haven't used it.